bantayso/talk2me/README.md

 * Multiple room support.
 * On refresh your username is not always released.
-* Don't allow duplicate usernames.
 * Better room and username validation.
 Currently room and user names aren't very restrictive.
 * Admin room for sending global messages.
+(This may now be up to implementation using CommandPlugin)
 * Different sounds for messages, login, logout, ...
 * Ponder settings such as sounds only when name mentioned.
 Settings would only persist in cookies.
 * Verify all communication is secure.